phetsims/paper-land/client/board/doc/board-api.md

 ### `phet.paperLand.addModelComponent( componentName, componentObject )`

-Adds a component to the `boardModel`.
+Adds a component to the `displayModel`.
 For programs that create model components, this should almost always be used in the `onProgramAdded` function.

 > :warning: You almost always want to remove the model component in the `onProgramRemoved` function.